 Medicare Advantage (MA)

-Legally, Medicare Advantage must provide all of the services and benefits offered under Original Medicare, but MA plans often include additional benefits, such as prescription drug coverage and vision care.
+Legally, Medicare Advantage must provide all of the services and benefits offered under Original Medicare.
+However, MA plans often include additional benefits, such as prescription drug coverage and vision care.

 MA plans are provided by private insurance companies that must receive approval from Medicare.
 It’s important to note that most MA plans have a monthly premium in addition to the premium you must pay for Original Medicare.